-Rating questions are multiple choice questions in which you assigned weighted choices, meaning each choice has an unseen numerical value.
+Rating questions are multiple choice questions in which you assign weighted choices, meaning each choice has an unseen numerical value.
 Here is an example:

 How satisfied are you with your recent visit to our store?